jarodccrowe/dotfiles/README.md

 You will now need to load the `~/init/Solarized Dark.itermcolors` preset into your iTerm 2 preferences, as well as select the newly installed 'Source Sans Pro for Powerline' fonts.

+Feel free to make your default new iTerm window size bigger as well, we typically use 125x35.

 ### System Preferences

 Couple of keyboard settings we use to speed up development and navigating with the keyboard.